BGM-71 TOW: Design

 Hughes developed a TOW missile with a wireless data link in 1989, referred to as TOW-2N, but this weapon was not adopted for use by the U.S. military.
-Raytheon continued to develop improvements to the TOW line, but its FOTT (Follow-On To TOW) program was cancelled in 1998, and its TOW-FF (TOW-Fire and Forget) program was cut short on 30 November 2001 because of funding limitations.
+Raytheon continued to develop improvements to the TOW line, but its FOTT (Follow-On To TOW) program was canceled in 1998, and its TOW-FF (TOW-Fire and Forget) program was cut short in 2002 because of funding limitations.
 In 2001 and 2002, Raytheon and the U.S. Army worked together on an extended range TOW-2B variant, initially referred to as TOW-2B (ER), but now called TOW-2B Aero, which has a special nose cap that increases range to 4.5 km.
 TOW-2B has top attack capability.
 Although this missile has been in production since 2004, no U.S. Army designation has yet been assigned.
-Wireless versions of the TOW-2A, TOW-2B and TOW-2B Aero have been developed that use a "stealthy" one-way radio link, identified with the suffix "RF".
+Wireless versions of the TOW-2A, TOW-2B, and TOW-2B Aero have been developed that use a "stealthy" one-way radio link, identified with the suffix "RF".
 These missiles require no special alterations to the launcher since the RF transmitter is encased along with the missile and uses the standard umbilical data connector.

-In 1999, TOW received the Improved Target Acquisition System (ITAS).

-The TOW missile in its current variations is not a fire-and-forget weapon and like most second-generation wire-guided missiles has Semi-Automatic Command Line of Sight guidance.
+In 1999, TOW received the Improved Target Acquisition System (ITAS).The TOW missile in its current variations is not a fire-and-forget weapon and like most second-generation wire-guided missiles has Semi-Automatic Command Line of Sight guidance.
 This means that the guidance system is directly linked to the platform, and requires that the target be kept in the shooter's line of sight until the missile impacts.
-A fire-and-forget TOW variant (TOW-FF) was under development but was cancelled by the Army in 2002.
+A fire-and-forget TOW variant (TOW-FF) was under development but was canceled by the Army in 2002.

 In October 2012, Raytheon received a contract to produce 6,676 TOW (wireless-guided) missiles for the U.S. military.
 Missiles that will be produced include the BGM-71E TOW 2A, the BGM-71F TOW 2B, the TOW 2B Aero, and the BGM-71H TOW Bunker Buster.
 By 2013, the U.S. Marine Corps had retired the air-launched TOW missile.